wpscott/UxPlay/README.txt

 option `-bt709` with the GStreamer-1.18.4 from Raspberry Pi OS**..
 This also needs the bcm2835-codec kernel module that is not in the standard Linux kernel (it is available in Raspberry Pi OS, Ubuntu and Manjaro).

-**If you do not have this kernel module, or GStreamer \< 1.22 is not patched, use options `-avdec -vsync` for software h264-decoding.**
+-   **If this kernel module is not available in your Raspberry Pi operating system, or if GStreamer \< 1.22 is not patched, use options `-avdec -vsync` for software h264-decoding.**

 Sometimes "autovideosink" may select the OpenGL renderer "glimagesink" which may not work correctly on your system.
 Try the options "-vs